jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 #### R9.3.1 Zero replacement validation

-We also checked whether the hierarchical clustering results was affected by the zero replacement model, with the same script otherwise the same settings.
+We also checked whether the hierarchical clustering results was affected by the zero replacement model, with the same script and otherwise the same settings.

 ```bash
 Rscript 02-scripts.backup/045-Compositional_Heatmaps_20190806_script.Rmd nt species noSources noControls out withinvariation none czm 4 5